accessibility-luxembourg/accessibilite.public.lu/content/en/news/2023-04-28-des-pdf-majoritairement-inaccessibles.md

         </div>
         <details>
             <summary>Description of graph 2</summary>
-            <p>This column chart shows the change over four years, from 2019 to 2022, in the proportion of untagged PDFs analysed as part of this study.</p>
+            <p>This column chart shows the evolution of the share of unlabelled PDF files analysed as part of this study over a four-year period, from 2019 to 2022.</p>
         </details>
     </figure>
     <figure class="chart">